Bathroom safety for adultsOlder adult bathroom safety; Falls - bathroom safety

 Bathroom safety - illustration

-Staying safe in the bathroom is important for people with joint pain, muscle weakness, physical disability, or other condition that impairs mobility.
+Staying safe in the bathroom is important for people with joint pain, muscle weakness, physical disability, or other conditions that impair mobility.
+Falls, fainting, and burns are the main threats to bathroom safety.

 Review Date: 4/25/2020